kenwdelong/jmx-console/README.md

 Releases
 --------
+- 3.0.0: (TBD) - Upgrade to jarkarta.servlet packages Java 17, Spring 6, using Spring Boot parent for dependency management
 - 2.0.2: (Oct.
 27, 2020) - Upgrade to Java 11, Spring 5.2.9
 - 2.0.1: (June 7, 2016) - Made it possible to subclass `JmxConsoleController` so that you can just override the path mapping.
 - 2.0.0: (Aug 24, 2015) - Adapted for use in Spring Boot, brand new UI (see below)